nabeelvalley/docs/src/content/docs/dotnet/query-db-with-ef-linq.md

 ---
 published: true
 title: Query a Database with Entity Framework
-subtitle: Use Entity Framework and LINQ to Connect to and Query an Existing Database
+description: Use Entity Framework and LINQ to Connect to and Query an Existing Database
 ---

 > Info derived from [this post on LearnEntityFrameworkCore](https://www.learnentityframeworkcore.com/walkthroughs/existing-database)